 Our Vision We will be a valued, responsive, creative organisation, through collaboration, inclusive growth and innovation, to improve the quality of life for every person in Clackmannanshire.
 Our Outcomes Clackmannanshire will be attractive to businesses and people and ensure fair opportunities for all.
 Our communities will be resilient and empowered so that they can thrive and flourish.
 Our families, children and young people will have the best possible start in life.
 Women and girls will be confident and aspirational, and achieve their full potential.
-Our Priorities Growth, Jobs loyability Reducing Child Poverty Raising Attainment Attainment Sustainable Health & Social Care Empower Families & Communities Our Values Be the CUSTOMER Listen to our customers, communicate honestly and with respect and integrity.
+Our Priorities Growth, Jobs Reducing Child Poverty Raising i Sustainable Health & Social Care wer Families Organisational mmunities Transformation Our Values Be the CUSTOMER Listen to our customers, communicate honestly and with respect and integrity.
 Be the TEAM R espect each other ar nd work collectively for the common good.
 Be the LEADER Make things happen, focusing always on our vision and outcomes, and deliver high standards of people leadership and corporate governance.
 Be the COLLABORATOR Work collaboratively with our partners and communities to deliver our vision and outcomes.
 Be the INNOVATOR Look outwardly, be proactive about improvement and strive always for innovation and inclusive growth.
-Be the FUTURE ensuring that we deliver our vision and live become a valued, responsive Council with ation and creativity.
+Be the FUTURE Work always towards ensuring that we deliver our vision and live our values, so that we become a valued, responsive Council with a reputation for innovation and creativity.